 As traces of hazardous substances can cause a greater reaction to sensitive skin, brands in sectors such as underwear and children’s/baby wear are more likely to carry the certification.

 Although OEKO-TEX® is widely used in the fashion sector, it isn’t exclusive to clothes.
-Other products, such as bed linen and home textiles can also be OEKO-TEX® certified.
+Other products, such as bed linen, home textiles and even mattresses can also be OEKO-TEX® certified.

 What are the different standards?